chantzos/__/README.md

 ### Welcome
 This is an unnamed project - a published personal development environment -
-produced by the will to control the way i'm interacting with a computer.
+produced by an uncontrollable will to control the way a human being interacts
+with a computer.

 The primary intention is not ever to be a public project with the common
-sense˙ eventually the code will be extracted to outer repositories in an
+sense; eventually the code will be extracted to outer repositories in an
 abstracted way that can be used as standalone, as now its closed integrated
 to this system.